gkoutso/Fifa22_Tweets/README.md

  - ST. Thomas University Carnival Cruise Lines School of Science

 ## Libraries Required
-The libraries that we used for this project were:
+The libraries that are required for this project are:
 - library(tidyverse)
 - library(jsonlite)
 - library(stringr)